 Description of the Christian Colleges with International Relations Programs

 Christian colleges with international relations programs vary in size, spiritual growth opportunities and other unique characteristics that students should consider when choosing a school.
-Explore a few of these schools in depth and learn what sets their program apart.
+Explore a few of these schools in depth and learn what sets their programs apart.

 Azusa Pacific University